The final play in regulation Wednesday night made perfect sense.

 It felt like another game when OKC either lost or came as close as possible to losing to a team it shouldn't have.
 It felt like a game that should have been over early, considering the Thunder once held a 15-point lead and watched it turn into a seven-point deficit.

 The problem, of course, is that the Thunder are finding ways to lose these games, too.
-Someone just had to beat the Mavs, a team they’ve already fallen to twice this season.
-They've lost to Dallas-esque teams all year.
+They've fallen to Dallas-esque teams all year, including to the actual Mavericks twice.
 They've barely beaten tankers Sacramento, Orlando and Memphis in recent days.

 Then, there was this: a game when they got out to a comfortable lead because of springy ball movement and capable defense only to get away from both principles during the second half — especially the third quarter, which the Mavericks won 33-23.

-Russell Westbrook finished with 30 points, 11 rebounds and seven assists.
-Paul George added 23 points and 11 rebounds.
-Steven Adams finished with nine points and a game-high 12 boards.
+Westbrook finished with 30 points, 11 rebounds and seven assists.
+Paul George added 23 points and 11 boards.
+Steven Adams finished with nine points and a game-high 12 boards, including nine offensive.

 Many refer to “moral wins.”
 Wednesday’s game was the opposite, a moral loss.